tkstev/input-tiles-fidget-lab/README.md

 0. Inspect the code in `App.js` and `Components/TextInput.js`.
 Notice that the `<TextInput />` component has already been completed in `App.js` and will be a pattern to follow for other functional components with state.

-1. Create a new component called `<DateInput />` that displays the date `input` selection in the `span` with the name `dateOutput`.
+1. Go to the second component, called `<DateInput />`, that displays the date `input` selection in the `span` with the name `dateOutput`.
 You will need to:
 	1. add an inline event to listen for when a change is made to the date `input`.
+This will need to use the `setState` method.
-	2. create a property in the state object to store the value of the date.
+	2. create a `component.state` object, and a property in that state object to store the value of the date.
 	3. display the value of the state in the span.

-> Don't forget to make the function name match the component name, to export the function from the component file, and to import the function into `App.js`.

-2. Create a new component called `<NumberInput />` that displays the number `input` selection in the `span` with the name `numberOutput`.
+2. Open the component called `<NumberInput />` that displays the number `input` selection in the `span` with the name `numberOutput`.

 3. Create a new component called `<ButtonInput />` that switches state between `true` and `false` when the button is pressed.
 Display the state in the `span` with the name `buttonOutput`.

 > Consider using a ternary operator (or an `if` statement) to display the value of the state.
 You will not be able to display the state directly.
+> Don't forget to import the component into `App.js`

 4. Create a new component called `<RadioInput />` that displays which radio button is selected in the `span` with the name `radioOutput`.

+> Don't forget to make the function name match the component name, and to export the function from the component file.

 5. Create a new component called `<ColorInput />` that displays the selected color in the `span` with the name `colorOutput`.
 Then create and use an inline style to format the `BackgroundColor` of the `div` with the class `card-image` with the color selected by the input.